-- Exploitation such as sexual exploitation or Criminal Exploitation including county lines. - Any actions that single out a child for special attention and could therefore be interpreted as 'grooming'. - Staff need to be fully aware of the dangers and risks associated with electronic communications.
-Consequently, they MUST ensure that they do NOT engage in inappropriate electronic communication of any kind with students. - Radicalisation/Extremism - Female Genital mutilation - Modern day slavery, Breast Ironing and Honour based abuse. - Online Safety
+- Harm outside the home- Exploitation sexual or Criminal including county lines, Online Safety, grooming, Radicalisation/Extremism. - Female Genital mutilation

+- Modern day slavery, Breast Ironing and Honour based abuse. - Staff need to be fully aware of the dangers and risks associated with online communications.
+Consequently, they MUST ensure that they do NOT engage in inappropriate online communication of any kind with students.

-A student may seek out an individual teacher/adult to share information specifically about abuse or neglect, or may talk spontaneously, individually or in a group when staff or volunteers are present.
+A student may seek out an individual teacher/adult to share information specifically about abuse, neglect and exploitation, or may talk spontaneously, individually or in a group when staff or volunteers are present.
 Anyone hearing an allegation from a child that abuse has, or may have, occurred should:

 Receive Reassure What is said Accept what you are told - you do not need to decide whether or not it is true Listen without displaying shock or disbelief.
 The student Acknowledge their courage in telling you.
 Do not promise confidentiality.
 Remind them they are not to blame - avoid criticising those accused.
 Do not promise that "everything will be alright now" (it might not be).
 Calmly, respond to the student but do not interrogate.
 Avoid leading questions but ask open ended ones.
 Clarify anything you do not understand.
-Explain what you will do next i.e., inform the Designated Safeguarding Lead.
+Explain what will happen next i.e., inform the Designated Safeguarding Lead.
 Make notes as soon as possible - (during the conversation if you can) Include: Time, Date, Place, and the student's own words - do NOT assume: Ask "Please tell me what that means".
 Describe observable behaviour.
-Do not destroy your original notes - they may be needed later.
+Do not destroy original notes - they may be needed later.
 Upload to electronic system such as CPOMS.
 Support